 While there is still some confusion between smishing and email phishing, smishing is nothing more than a type of phishing performed over mobile text messages.
 The term “phishing” refers to the social engineering technique in which criminals impersonate a person or corporate entity to manipulate the victim in order to obtain information.

 Phishing attacks can occur via email, social media and other digital media.
 In the case of smishing, as the name implies, communication is done via SMS.
 The difference in the term only serves to specify the channel used.
 It is very easily performed by attackers, only being in possession of the victim's phone number.
 This does not mean, however, that all smishing attacks are the same.
 It's important to know how they occur to protect yourself as best you can.

 Smishing attacks typically take two forms: by asking the victim to click a link, or by asking the victim to reply to an SMS.
 In the latter case, the technique used is simpler -- the fraudster sends an initial message claiming to be from a certain company and asks the victim to reply to the message with personal information.

-If the SMS includes any links, there are two other ways used by the criminal to steal the victim's personalphon data: The first option is for the victim to be directed to a fake website -- which is usually very similar to the alleged official company page -- to fill out a form with personal information.
-The second is, as soon as the victim clicks, a malware is automatically downloaded, and it allows fraudsters to spy on the device activities, offering access to sensitive information silently.
+If the SMS includes any links, there are two other ways used by the criminal to steal the victim's personal phone data: The first option is for the victim to be directed to a fake website -- which is usually very similar to the alleged official company page -- to fill out a form with personal information.
+The second is, as soon as the victim clicks, malware is automatically downloaded, and it allows fraudsters to spy on the device activities, offering access to sensitive information silently.

 Examples of Smishing Attacks

-Since this type of scam employ social engineering techniques, criminals try to approach victims in different ways in order to convince them that is a legitimate message and that immediate action is needed.
+Since this type of scam employs social engineering techniques, criminals try to approach victims in different ways in order to convince them that is a legitimate message and that immediate action is needed.
 Most of them appeal to a sense of urgency.